fdcl-gwu/aruco-markers/README.md

 You can install the standalone ArUco library by downloading the source files which can be found in the above website and building and installing them.
 But it is highly recommended to install ArUco library packed in OpenCV library.
 The instruction below are for installing OpenCV with ArUco library.
+These have been verified to work with Ubuntu 20.04.

+If you are on a different OS, and/or prefer Docker, a dockerfile is included with this.
+Please skip to the (Docker Build)[#docker-build] section.

 You can install OpenCV using the master branch of their repository, **OR** using the submodules added to this repository.
 Building and installing OpenCV with the provided submodules guarantees that the other codes on this repository work without issues.